Tickets Naples

 Era: 4th century

-Where to find it: In the lower catacomb, near the broadest chamber on the guided route.
+Where to find it: On the lower level along the main guided route.

 Crypt of the Bishops